 Location: 6 Place Paul Painlevé, 5th arrondissement

 Visit the official website

 Don’t call me a goth: I listen to far too much Bossa Nova and Ethiopian jazz to qualify, even if Nick Cave still prominently features in my playlists.
 But there’s something about how winter light falls on the moss-covered tombs and graceful tree-lined paths at Montmartre Cemetery that never fails to stir my imagination; and it simply makes for a sublime walk when it’s cold and sunny out.

 Precede or follow your visit with an aimless saunter around the quieter, gently snaking back-streets of Montmartre, around metro Lamarck.

-My dear friend Manning Krull over at Cool Stuff in Paris has a fantastic visual guide to some of his favorite places and tombs in the cemetery, inflected as usual with his witty and zany perspectives.
+My friend Manning Krull over at Cool Stuff in Paris has a fantastic visual guide to some of his favorite places and tombs in the cemetery, inflected (as usual) with his witty and zany perspectives.